Last updated: 21 November 2020 at 12.35am

 The Commonwealth Government is responsible for Australia’s international border.

 If you are seeking to enter Western Australia from outside Australia, you may require approval to enter Australia from the Commonwealth Government.
 It is highly recommended that you visit the Department of Home Affairs website and read the information on the travel restrictions in place to determine if you need approval from the Commonwealth, in addition to a G2G PASS, to enter Australia.

 All people arriving into WA from overseas are subject to the Commonwealth Government’s mandatory quarantine period of 14 days in a State Quarantine Facility (hotel quarantine) at their own expense.

 Travellers entering WA from New Zealand via another state

-From midnight Friday, 14 August, any transport or freight worker entering Western Australia will need to show evidence of having received a negative COVID-19 test result in the last 5 days.
+Any transport or freight worker entering Western Australia needs to show evidence of having received a negative COVID-19 test result in the last 5 days.